Hunt for Deep Panda intensifies in trenches of U.S.-China cyberwar

 Myers’ account of a months-long battle with the group illustrates the challenges governments and companies face in defending against hackers that researchers believe are linked to the Chinese government - a charge Beijing denies.

-Researchers have connected the OPM breach to an earlier attack on U.S. healthcare insurer Anthem Inc (ANTM.N), which has been blamed on Deep Panda.
+Researchers have connected the OPM breach to an earlier attack on U.S. healthcare insurer Anthem Inc, which has been blamed on Deep Panda.

 RSA’s Myers says his team has no evidence that Shell Crew were behind the OPM attack, but believes Shell Crew and Deep Panda are the same group.

-In February 2014 a U.S. firm that designs and makes technology products called in RSA, a division of technology company EMC EMC.N, to fix an unrelated problem.
-RSA realized there was a much bigger one at hand: hackers were inside the company’s network, stealing sensitive data.
+In February 2014 a U.S. firm that designs and makes technology products called in RSA, a division of technology company EMC, to fix an unrelated problem.
+RSA realised there was a much bigger one at hand: hackers were inside the company’s network, stealing sensitive data.

+“In fact,” Myers recalls telling the company, “you have a problem right now.”

 On July 10, 2013, they set up a fake user account at an engineering portal.
 A malware package was uploaded to a site, and then, 40 minutes later, the fake account sent emails to company employees, designed to fool one into clicking on a link which in turn would download the malware and open the door.